 It may be prohibited to build a campfire in some areas.
-"Fuel stove only" areas are becoming more common and a standard land management tool.
-Many national parks and other protected areas have complete fire bans.
-Check with local land managers or Traditional Owners to confirm whether building a campfire is permitted.
+Many National Parks and Protected Areas have complete fire bans.
+Check with local land managers or traditional owners whether building a campfire is permitted.
 Seasonal dryness may play a role in the period of time in which campfires are allowed.
 Total fire bans are common during Australia's summer and autumn seasons.